murnax/Angular-firebase-authentication/README.md

 # Angular-firebase-authentication

-If you just started using firebase you might have a problem how to you
+If you just started using firebase you might have faced with some of the following questions
 - How to save custom user data.
 - How to prevent unauthorized user to access some endpoint.
 - How to get current logged in user with custom data not only 'Auth Data'.
 - How to prevent some endpoint with user's access level

+If so, I think my code can help you.

-Sorry for my bad english.
+And sorry for my bad english.

 If you have a question that I might be able to help you, few free contact me at